İrfan Can Kahveci: Gençlerbirliği

 On 29 August 2014, Irfan Can made his Süper Lig debut for the first team against Rizespor during the 2014–15 season.
 On 9 November 2014, he scored his first league goal in the 63rd minute against Kasımpaşa.
 He finished the season with 6 goals in 30 matches in league and cup competitions.

 In his second season with Gençlerbirliği he amassed 3 goals in 33 matches in all competitions.

 İstanbul Başakşehir

 On 26 December 2016, Kahveci signed a contract with İstanbul Başakşehir until the end of 2021-22 season.
-On 14 January 2016, he made debut with the team against Kayserispor as a substitute, Başakşehir won the match 5-0.
+On 14 January 2016, he made his debut with the team against Kayserispor as a substitute, Başakşehir won the match 5-0.

 On 19 September 2017, he made his continental debut against Hoffenheim in a UEFA Europa League away match, they lost 3-1.

 On 2 December 2020, he scored a hat-trick against RB Leipzig in the UEFA Champions League.
 His team, however, lost the match 3–4.
 It made him only the third player to score a hat-trick in a losing cause in the Champions League, after Ronaldo and Gareth Bale.